navy logo

 • Ask the right questions in the first place

-• Spot subtle emotional contradictions
+• Detect emotional contradictions or hesitation

 • Understand business and product nuances

-• Weigh findings by impact, risk, feasibility
+• Weigh findings by impact, risk, and feasibility

 That’s where you, the researcher, come in.